glouppe/info8010-deep-learning/lecture9.md

 ## Motivation

 Many real-world problems do not fit into the tabular format of machine learning.
-Instead, many problems involve data that is naturally represented as .italic[graphs].
+Instead, many problems involve data that is naturally represented as .italic[graphs]:

-Examples include:
 - social networks
 - traffic networks
 - biomolecular graphs